BojanKr/ssn/README.md

 Here are the requirements for the workflow to work.

 1. You need to Install:
-- Cytoscape, is used to read and integrate the networks with any type of attribute data.
+- Cytoscape (1), is used to read and integrate the networks with any type of attribute data.
 The version used here is 3.8.0.
 You can download it here: https://cytoscape.org/
-- cyREST, which allows to execute workflow under Cytoscape.
+- cyREST (2), which allows to execute workflow under Cytoscape.
 You can install it using Cytoscape:
 Open Cytoscape > Go to Apps > Apps Manager > Install Apps > Search for cyREST > Click install It might be already installed.
 Then you will see written in the list: cyREST (Installed)